relwiwa/100-days-of-code/log.md

 ### Day 10: January 12, 2017, Thursday: MUC

 **Today's Progress**:
-Continued working on Voting App and getting to know how Angular2 Frontend and Node Backend work together by trial and error.
+Continued to work on Voting App and getting to know how Angular2 Frontend and Node Backend work together by trial and error.

 **Link(s) to work**
 Today's commit: